Skip to content

 • Wings Proxy:

-• Proxies traffic to http://host.docker.internal:8000.
+• This configuration proxies requests to http://host.docker.internal:8000.

 Permission Settings

-• Root Directory: /var/www/pterodactyl is owned by www-data:www-data with mode 0755.
+• Application Directory: /var/www/pterodactyl is owned by www-data:www-data with mode 0755.

 Location of Configuration Files and Data

-Key configuration files and data locations are as follows:
+Key configuration files and data locations include:

 Available Ports for Connection